How will the new Davis Cup Finals work?

 When will the wild card nations be announced?

-Argentina and Great Britain have been announced as wild cards for the 2019 Davis Cup by BNP Paribas finals.
+Argentina and Great Britain have been announced as wild cards for the 2019 Davis Cup Madrid Finals.

 What will happen in the other Davis Cup weeks?

 The Qualifiers for the finals will take place in February with 12 home and away ties to determine which nations make it through to the finals.
 April and September will see Davis Cup action taking place in Groups I, II, III and IV.

 Yes.
 The 24-team Qualifiers that will take place in February will be played as home and away and the playing format remains unchanged with ties in Groups I and II being home and away and ties in Zone Groups III and IV being round-robin.